-71% think government should do more to reduce KSI, but only 40% think both sides of politics are working together to do so Respondents believe effective ways are:
+71% think government should do more to reduce KSI, but only 40% think both sides of politics are working together to do so20 Respondents believe effective ways21 are:

-Improving the design of regional road infrastructure (e.g. widened with rumble strips) 62% Improved infrastructure to make it easier to walk, cycle and catch public transport Improving the condition of regional road infrastructure Improving metropolitan intersections Tougher penalties for risky driving behaviours .....
+Improving the design of regional road infrastructure (e.g. widened with rumble strips) 62% Improved infrastructure to make it easier to walk, cycle and catch public transport22 Improving the condition of regional road infrastructure23 Improving metropolitan intersections Tougher penalties for risky driving behaviours .....

-More road user education and training When asked what the single most effective way would be: Tougher penalties for risky driving behaviour (19%) and more road user education and training (18%) came out top .....
+More road user education and training When asked what the single most effective24 way would be:

+Tougher penalties for risky driving behaviour (19%) and more road user education and training (18%) came out top .....

-&quot;Compared with 42% in 2020, in 2021, 44% considered it unacceptable and 45% were neutral. in 2020, 42% considered it unacceptable and 15% were neutral.
+[&]quot;Compared with 42% in 2020, in 2021, 44% considered it unacceptable and 45% were neutral. in 2020, 42% considered it unacceptable and 15% were neutral.
 Members were asked to indicate if they always, most of the time, sometimes, rarely or never, observe other drivers engaging in a range of behaviours from a prompted list.
 Results are based on members who said they strongly supported or supported the initiative.
 Results are based on members who said they strongly agreed or agreed with the statement.
 Results and ranking are based on members who said they believed these were very or extremely effective ways to reduce KSI.
 Compared to 54% in 2020.
 In 2021, 25% said it would be moderately effective and 14% said it would be slightly or not at all effective.
 Compared to 51% in 2020.
 In 2021, 26% said it would be moderately effective and 75% said it would be moderately effective and 75% said it would be moderately effective and 20% said it would be slightly or not at all effective.
 Members were asked to select the option they felt would be most effective way to reduce KSI.

 For further information please contact advocacy@rac.com.au Compared with 65% in 2020.
 In 2021, 22% considered it acceptable and 8% were neutral.
 In 2020, 25% considered it acceptable and 10% were neutral.
 Results are based on members who said the behaviour was totally unacceptable.
 The soft unacceptable or somewhat unacceptable in the soft unacceptable or somewhat unacceptable in the soft unacceptable or somewhat unacceptable.
 Results are based on members who said they did it always, most of the time or sometimes.
-Compared to 69% of all respondents who said they had never into allowed a safe distance when passing cyclists' over the past 12 months.
-Compared to 69% of all respondents who said they had never into allowed a safe distance when passing cyclists' over the past 12 months.
-Compared to 69% of all respondents who said they had never into allowed a safe distance when passing cyclists' over the past 12 months.
-Results are based on members who said they had never into a some passing cyclists' over the past 12 months.
-Results are based on members who said they had never into a some passing cyclists' over the past 12 months.
-Results are based on members who said they had never into a some passing cyclists' over the past 12 months.
-Results are based on members who said they had never into a some passing cyclists' over the past 12 months.
-Results are based on members who said the phaviour was totally acceptable, mostly acceptable or somewhat acceptable.
-Results are based on members who said the phaviour was totally acceptable, mostly acceptable or somewhat acceptable.
-Results are based on members who said the phaviour was totally acceptable, and said and acceptable or somewhat unacceptable and 15% were neutral.
-Results are based on members who said the passing p
+Compared to 69% of all respondents who said they had never into allowed a safe distance when passing cyclists over the past 12 months.
+Compared to 69% of all respondents who said they had never into allowed a safe distance when passing cyclists over the past 12 months.
+Compared to 69% of all respondents who said they had never into allowed a safe distance when passing cyclists over the past 12 months.
+Results are based on members who said they do never into a some passing cyclists over the past 12 months.
+Rompared with a compared with a compared with a some passing cyclists over the past 12 months.
+To make the passing cyclists over the past 12 months.

+Results are based on members who said the behaviour was totally acceptable, mostly acceptable or somewhat acceptable.
+The same passing cyclists over the past 12 months.